 - Professional development;

-This publication is the second annual report featuring legislative efforts to recruit, prepare and support effective school leaders.
-It provides a snapshot of legislative activity and is not intended to focus on all areas of state-level activity, including the role of the governor, chief or school boards.
-New this year are examples of state fiscal appropriations to provide a more complete picture of how states are strengthening school leader initiatives.
-View Report.
-(20 pages)
+This publication is the third annual report featuring state legislative efforts to support school leaders and provides a snapshot of legislation.
+It is not intended to focus on all areas of state-level activity, including the role of the governor, chief state school officer or state and local school boards.
+Included again this year are examples of fiscal appropriations to provide a more complete picture of how states are strengthening school leader initiatives.